yochaigal/cairn/resources/frequently-asked-questions.md

 <details markdown="block">
   <summary>
-If you're reading the examples, keep in mind the following game setup:
+Expand here to read about the example game setup
  </summary>

 - **Ursula** is playing **Esme**, an ex-**Herbalist**.